 Most first-timer tarp campers will probably buy a tarp off the shelf.
 But a lot of people are increasingly turning to making their own; either because they want to save a few bucks or because they just enjoy making stuff!

 For a DIY tarp, you can probably get away with an investment of less than $30 depending on the material you want to use.
-The more technical the material (more of which below), the higher the price you’ll pay.
+For more information, check out my article on how to make your own DIY tarp canopy.

 If you are looking to buy a camping tarp, it’s going to cost you in the region of $50-$100.
 Again, this depends on what you want.
 The thicker, bulkier and less technical the material, the cheaper it will be.
 And visa versa.